Is CKaaS Actually Profitable?

 Faster Revenue Activation

 Traditional setup can take 60–120 days.
-CKaaS can launch within 7–21 days if documentation is ready.
+CKaaS can launch within 7–21 days if documentation, menu, and SOPs are ready.

 - Earlier revenue cycles